libertine-linux/libertine/README.md

 * We actually go as far as intercepting usages of `#!/bin/sh` and the like to try to force code to use our own, known-version, toolchain version of busybox sh, perl, etc. Sadly this isn't perfect.
 * git is not required to build, but package versioning uses git hashes by interrogating `.git` folders.
 If `.git` folders aren't present, we default to a hash of all the files and folders and their permissions.

-#### Getting Going

-* To check out from git, use `git clone --depth 1 --recursive https://github.com/lemonrock/libertine.git`.
-We normally do this in the `$HOME` folder.

 #### Networkings